JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/falloff.rst

 Sound Falloff
 =============

 Sound falloff provide a much more efficient way to evaluate baked sound data.
 You can evaluate the sound data based on the object indices or based on another falloff.
-So you may use a point distance falloff no evaluate the sound data resulting in this radial sound visualization:
+So you may use a point distance falloff to evaluate the sound data resulting in this radial sound visualization:

 .. image:: images/sound_falloff.gif